suikast42/pg_exporter/README.md

 #    # boolean true result, the main metric query is executed.
 If any of them
 #    # return false or return zero rows, the main query is skipped.
 If any
 #    # predicate query returns more than one row, a non-boolean result, or fails
-#    # with an error the whole query is marked failed.
+#    # with an error, the whole query is marked failed.
 Predicate queries can be
 #    # used to check for the presence of specific functions, tables, extensions,
-#    # settings, vendor-specific postgres features etc before running the main query.
+#    # settings, and vendor-specific pg features before running the main query.
 #
 #    predicate_queries:
 #      - name: predicate query name